CosmoStat/shapepipe/docs/wiki/canfar.md

     ./shapepipe_run.py -c example/config.ini
     ```

     If the test log returns the expected results the VM should be ready for a snapshot.
+You can now log out of the VM.

 6. Create a snapshot of the VM status:

     On [OpenStack](https://arbutus-canfar.cloud.computecanada.ca/project/instances), under the tab "Instances", click the "Create Snapshot" button for the corresponding VM.
 Be sure to follow the snapshot naming scheme defined for the VM above.

    It will take a few to a few ten minutes until a snapshot is ready to be used.
+See below under [Troubleshooting](#troubleshooting)
-See below how to monitor the progress on the batch
+   how to monitor the progress on the batch system.
-   system.

 ## Batch System

 The batch system is a server where jobs can be submitted to the CANFAR cluster using a previously defined snapshot.
+It also serves
+to manage and monitor jobs.

 > Note: You will have to request access from [Sebastian Fabbro](sebfabbro@gmail.com) to the batch system before you can connect.

+### Connect and initialise

 1. SSH to batch system: